ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 The folders `tests/` and `resources/` are reserved folder names within the module.
 The `tests/` folder contains unit test files of the module and the `resources/` folder contains the resources of the module that will be available at runtime.
-Any additional subdirectories within the module have no semantic meaning and can be used by the developer for organizing files.
-The module subdirectories can have as many Ballerina source files and all will be included within the module when it is built.
+Any additional subdirectories within the module will have no semantic meaning and can be used for organizing files.
+The module subdirectories can have as many Ballerina source files as required and all of them will be included within the module when it is built.

 ### Project Structure